Cheltenham Festival 2026: Ireland Lead Tightest Prestbury Cup Battle In Years

 2026 Prestbury Cup Odds

-Ireland remain odds-on favourites to make it seven wins in a row - and 12 consecutive Festivals unbeaten - despite losing the opening day.
+Ireland remain odds-on favourites to make it seven wins in a row - and 12 consecutive Festivals unbeaten - despite the closeness of the battle.

-The Irish were 1/7 before the Festival got under way, but are now 1/9.
+The Irish were 1/7 before the Festival got under way and are now 1/6.

-Despite edging Tuesday's races, Great Britain's odds have shot up from 9/2 to 12/1 to win the Prestbury Cup.
+Despite their success, Great Britain's odds have gone from 9/2 prior to the Festival, to 14/1 to win the Prestbury Cup heading into the final day.

-Meanwhile, if you think there will be a repeat of the 2019 tie between the two, that is available at 16/1, up from 14/1.
+Meanwhile, if you think there will be a repeat of the 2019 tie between the two, that is available at 6/1, down from 14/1.

 Winner | Odds | Probability |